codcod/picw/docs/python_startup.md

 Make working with command line a little more pleasant with autocomplete, command history and more.

-Run `pip install pyreadline3` (either globally or in each individual virtual environment).

 Using "System Properties" dialog add `PYTHONSTARTUP` variable equal to `%USERPROFILE%\.pythonstartup.py`.